Tehsurfer/MAPcore-Documentation/source/StellateGanglion.rst

 Step-by-step instructions
 *************************

-.. todo:: check these steps and update screen shot

 Follow these step-by-step instructions to familiarise yourself with the flow of the web interface.

 **Step 1**.
 Click on the **Stellate Ganglion** on the Flatmap tab.